🎉 BOOK A FREE CONSULTATION NOW 🎉

 Mobile notaries

-A mobile notary costs around $100-$150 depending on your area and how far the mobile notary needs to travel to get to you.
+A mobile notary costs around $100-$150, depending on your area and how far the mobile notary needs to travel to get to you.
 A mobile notary is where a Notary Public comes to your house to verify your identity, watch you sign off on your documents, and sign/stamp the document themselves (a.k.a., the whole notarization process).
-A mobile notary may be useful for someone who isn’t able to leave the home to get their prenup notarized but also maybe doesn’t want to online notarize either.
+A mobile notary may be useful for someone who isn’t able to leave home to get their prenup notarized, but also maybe doesn’t want to online notarize either.
 This is also the most expensive option on the market.

 Shipping/Mailing Businesses